Mon 1 Jan 0001 - Thurs 27 Jan 2022, family, talks & lectures, gallery events, film, music, theatre & dance, other

 In the Library from 3.30pm at regular intervals System of Strings aka Jack Davies and James Blake-Butler will present playful and engaging family puppetry whilst composer and performer Natalie Roe presents an electronic music piece.

 Musical artist and producer Cree Amory-Reid will perform rap as CreezOn whilst Amber Gollay presents a short one-woman show featuring multiple characters.
-Dance duo Martha Harris and Daz Scott performing as Calico present a dance piece celebrating everyday mundanity.
+Dance duo Martha Harrison and Daz Scott performing as Calico present a dance piece celebrating everyday mundanity.

 Performances are short and repeated at regular intervals with tickets not required – just turn up and wander around The Core to enjoy these fragments, developments, research and layers as audiences and viewers are the final ingredient in the mix.